JMSDOnline/vstacklet/docs/bin/www-permissions-standalone.sh.md

-# www-permissions-standalone.sh - v3.1.1066
+# www-permissions-standalone.sh - v3.1.1068

 ---

-vs-perms can be used on any server to backup files, directories and mysql databases, but it is designed to work with the vStacklet server stack.
-This script will backup your database and files.
+vs-perms can be used on any server to set the correct permissions for the web root directory, but it is designed to work with the vStacklet server stack.
+This script will set the correct permissions for the web root directory.
 Please ensure you have read the documentation before continuing.

 ---